 face cage generator, 2017.

-This application was initially created for Gerri Ondrizek's forthcoming project on the use of biometric technologies to surveil refugee groups fleeing Syria, but is free for use by anybody.
+This application was initially created for Gerri Ondrizek's project on the use of biometric technologies to surveil refugee groups fleeing Syria, but is free for use by anybody.
 The facial landmarks are generated using the dlib facial landmark detection algorithm, and the face cages are created using an algorithm known as Delaunay Triangulation.
 Thanks to the learnopencv.com site created by Dr. Satya Mallick for providing much of the code base for this application.

 Click here to download the application.